rdeodoo/odoo-toolbox/code-playbook/README.md

 modifying the database (structure or values).

-This is required for Odoo.sh to automatically update your module and apply your changes in DB.\
+This is required for Odoo.sh to automatically update your module and apply your changes in DB (or anyone pulling your code locally and updating the modules).\
 If you don't bump it, a manual module update will be required.
-This is always bad because you will need to do that twice: once on the staging when your dev branch is merged and once on the production when it is sync'd with the staging.
+This is always bad because you will need to do that twice: once on the staging when your dev branch is merged and once on the production when it is sync'd with the staging.\
+Plus, you **will** eventually forget.

+Only a very limited changes actually need a module update.
 Here is a non-exhaustive list of changes that require a module update:
-TODO
+- Adding a new stored field
+- Turning a non stored field into a store field
+- Modifying a backend view (ir.ui.view, not static view)
+- Creating a new record (action, menu, tax, whatever)
+- Creating a new model

+All of this require a module update, since it's actually altering the database structure and/or data.

+On the other hand, none of those changes require a module update or a manifest bump.
+Just restarting the server is enough if you:
+- Change a static xml template
+- Change a translation (.pot) file
+- Change python business method
+- Change a js or css file
+- Add an image
+- Add a computed (non stored) field
+- Add a o2m (inverse of a m2o) field
+- Add a test
+- Add a new css or js file

+> [!IMPORTANT]
+> The same rule apply to Odoo standard bugfixes: anything modifying the database
+> and requiring a module update can't be done in stable.

 ### Alphabetical Ordering